aimango/animation-viewer/README.txt

 Enhancements:
 -native PreferenceActivity used for Configuration screen.
--filter by ".xml" extension in file load screen.
+-filter by ".xml" extension in file load screens (both A3 and A5) -import functionality for A3
 -follow Android design guidelines (use of action bar).
+-scaling of the animation when exporting to Android